 - a.
 Select the "Reject Call" key on the display. - b.
-Press the PHONE button on the instrument panel. - c.
-Press and hold the phone button on the steering wheel switches.
+Press and hold the phone for steering wheel switches. - button on the

 DURING A CALL

 There are some options available during a call.
 Select one of the following displayed on the screen, if necessary: